gabr1e11/so-simple-theme/en/_posts/2015-04-17-multilanguage-jekyll-website_I.md

 issue: design.
 I may not be a good designer[^1] but I know how a good design looks like.
 Most importantly, I know how I like my website.
 Thus the first thing I did was to try to find a suitable design for my minimalistic idea of a blog.
-Googling around I stumbled upon a very neat and pretty Jekyll design called [So Simple][4] from desginer [Michael Rose][5].
+Googling around I stumbled upon a very neat and pretty Jekyll design called [So Simple][4] from designer [Michael Rose][5].
 I fell immediately in love with it and decided that it was going to be the new Look&Feel for my site.